jlizier/jidt/readme-template.txt

 Several sets of demonstration code are distributed with the toolkit:

+ a. demos/java -- basic examples on easily using the Java toolkit -- run these from the shell scripts in this directory -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/SimpleJavaExamples

- a. demos/octave - basic examples on easily using the Java toolkit from Octave or Matlab environments - see description at http://code.google.com/p/information-dynamics-toolkit/wiki/OctaveMatlabExamples
+ b. demos/octave -- basic examples on easily using the Java toolkit from Octave or Matlab environments -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/OctaveMatlabExamples

-     Note that this also provides useful examples on how to use the Java code in general!
+ c. demos/python -- basic examples on easily using the Java toolkit from Python -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/PythonExamples

- b. demos/octave/CellularAutomata - using the Java toolkit to plot local information dynamics profiles in cellular automata; the toolkit is run under Octave or Matlab - see description at http://code.google.com/p/information-dynamics-toolkit/wiki/CellularAutomataDemos
+ d. demos/octave/CellularAutomata -- using the Java toolkit to plot local information dynamics profiles in cellular automata; the toolkit is run under Octave or Matlab -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/CellularAutomataDemos

- c. demos/octave/DetectingInteractionLags - brief examples using the transfer entropy to examine source-delay interaction lags.
+ e. demos/octave/DetectingInteractionLags -- brief examples using the transfer entropy to examine source-delay interaction lags.
 Documentation to come soon; in the interim, see header comments in the .m files.

- d. java/unittests - the JUnit test cases for the Java toolkit are included in the distribution - these case also be browsed to see simple use cases for the toolkit - see description at http://code.google.com/p/information-dynamics-toolkit/wiki/JUnitTestCases
+ f. java/unittests -- the JUnit test cases for the Java toolkit are included in the distribution -- these case also be browsed to see simple use cases for the various calculators in the toolkit -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/JUnitTestCases

 =============